superstreamlabs/memphis/README.md

 </p>

 **[Memphis{dev}](https://memphis.dev)** is a message broker for developers made out of devs' struggles develop around message brokers.<br>Enables devs to achieve all other message brokers' benefits in a fraction of the time.<br>
+Focusing on automatic optimization, schema management, inline processing,  and troubleshooting abilities.
+All under the same hood.

 ## ⭐️ Why
 Building an event-driven application is HARD.<br>